FelipeBB/microasync/README.md

 ### waterfall(tasks, [callback])

-Run the functions in `tasks` in series, each passing their results to the next function in the array.
+Run the functions in `tasks` in series, each passing their response to the next function in the array.

 __Arguments__

 * `tasks` - An array of functions to run, each function is passed a `callback(err, result1, result2, ...)` it must call on completion.
-* `callback(err, [results])` - An callback to run once all the functions have completed.
+* `callback(err, [response])` - An callback to run once all the functions have completed.